JOpsDev/JHealthAgent/README.md

 jhealth.port=5678

+The port to open e.g. for Nagios/Incinga integration.

 jhealth.delay=1000

+The inital delay before the internal GC logic starts taking the GC events into account.
+This helps raising alarms because the server is still in a startup phase in which it is not unusal that the Heap gets resized multiple times and GC events happen very frequently.

 ### Using System Properties
 If you don't want to specify either port or path in the javaagent-option you can also use System Properties, which can be passed with the -D option to the JVM.